Bridges in Kyiv: New Darnytskyi Bridge

 The New Darnytskyi Bridge is an auto-and-rail bridge, constructed 50 m south of the existing Darnytskyi Railroad Bridge.
 The bridge carries 2 lanes of railroad, and 6 lanes of auto traffic.
 The bridge's expected capacity is 60,000 vehicles and 120 pairs of trains per day.
 Already operational as itself, the bridge complex now lacks road connection ramps from some directions which are still under construction.
 Additional railroad links to match new bridge' capacity are also being constructed.
 On September 27, 2010 the railroad part of the bridge was officially opened; on March 31, 2011, road traffic opened.
 As of the last government notice, the bridge was expected to be completed in 2012.
 Following the construction of the bridge, a new major passenger terminal will be completed in the Darnytsia Railway Station on the Left Bank of the city.
+In 2023 part of the ramps providing access to the bridge from the left bank were finished, and as of 2024 another ramp was still to be completed.

 Pivdennyi Bridge

 The auto-and-rail Pivdennyi ("Southern") Bridge (50°23′41″N 30°35′23″E), designed by the architect A. Gavrilov and engineered by G. Fux, was built in 1990.
 It is the second metro bridge in Kyiv, serving both the Syretsko-Pecherska metro line and automobile traffic.
 The shrouds holding the spans on the bridge are supported by a two-column ferroconcrete construction 115 m in height.

 The bridge currently has 3 traffic lanes in both directions.
-It connects the Vydubychi to the rapidly developing left-bank Darnytsia neighborhood, completing the southern end of the Kyiv Smaller Ring Road route.
+It connects the Vydubychi to the rapidly developing left-bank Darnytsia neighborhood, completing the southern end of the Kyiv Smaller Ring Road [uk] route.